 The bull stepped out and his front half appeared between to trees.
 “Take him,” says Steve as I flick off the safety, hold on the shoulder, breathe out, and squeeze…

 Boom!
 The bull crumpled but took a couple steps on three legs.
 A hit low in the shoulder.
-Damn, he’s still up and behind a tree as I rack another shell in.
-One more step and he’s in the open again.
-“Hit him again David” Steve reads my mind as I raise the crosshairs a bit and squeeze again.
+Damn, he was still up and behind a tree as I racked another shell.
+One more step and he would be in the open again.
+“Hit him again David” Steve read my mind as I raised the crosshairs a tad and squeezed again.
 We’re both of the “shoot them until they fall over” school, especially this far back off the trail.

 Boom!
-The bull rolls over pointy side down, shady side up.
-Yes!
-This one’s done.
-After gathering our wits I leave all the goodies I won’t need to work on the elk and start heading over to him.
-After I talk Steve out of helping me clean the elk, he agrees to stay put until I get over to the bull and radio back an all clear.
-These tags only come once every decade and I couldn’t stand for him wasting time with me with the season half over.
+The bull rolled over pointy side down, shady side up.
+YES!
+This one was done.
+After taking a few minutes to gather our wits, I left all the goodies I wouldn’t need to work on the elk and started over to him.
+After I talked Steve out of helping me clean the elk, he agreed to stay put until I got over to the bull and called back an all clear.
+These tags only come once every decade and I could not stand for him wasting time with me with the season half over.

-Coming up on him he’s a pretty fair bull but kind of fell awkward in the deadfall so I knew I’d have my work cut out for me.
-I knew I’d have to leave him for the night so proceeded to start gutting.
+When I came up on him, I saw he was a beautiful bull but kind of fell awkward in the deadfall.
+I would have my work cut out for me.
+I knew I’d have to leave most of him for the night so proceeded to start getting the guts out and butchering.
 That went pretty well but I didn’t get a good look at the exit holes.
-The entrance holes were spaced vertically seven inches up the shoulder.
+The entrance holes were spaced vertically seven inches up the back of the shoulder.
 The first shot would have been a killing shot but I’m glad I hit him with the second one.
-Nosler Partitions haven’t failed me yet.
+Nosler Partitions have not failed me yet.

 I racked a shell and tried to get a visual through my scope but he was on the back side of the tree.
 I started weighing the odds, it was about 10 minutes till dark, I’m in the dark timber, exhausted and nearly out of water.
 As half a fuzzy head and one ear peaked around the tree into my scope, I moved my thumb off the safety and decided I didn’t want to risk chasing a wounded bear in this dark timber.
 I watched him for another couple minutes, he never did give me an opportunity for a decent shot anyway, and moved on up the trail.
 I figured that elk would be enough work for me for the next couple days.
 I don’t regret it.
 I did keep the shell in and kept checking my six all the way through that last drainage.